 Conservation status Vulnerable (VU)

-Heptacodium was discovered by Ernest Wilson in western Hubei in 1907, growing on cliffs at ‘Hsing-shan Hsien’, presumably today’s Xingshan, but did not collect seed.
+Heptacodium was discovered by Ernest Wilson in western Hubei in 1907, growing on cliffs at ‘Hsing-shan Hsien’, presumably today’s Xingshan, but he did not collect seed.
 The honour of its introduction to the West fell to members of the 1980 Sino-American Botanical Expedition (SABE), although the seed was gathered from a specimen transplanted from a wild population in the Zhejiang Province Preserve growing at Hangzhou Botanical Garden.
 The species was not included among the numbered SABE collections, but regarded as ‘supplemental’, with the two collectors using their own numbering sequence, to result in the batch SAS 10 (S. Spongberg) going to the Arnold Arboretum, and TRD 10A (T. Dudley) going to the United States National Arboretum (USNA) (Dosmann & Del Tredici 2003).
-Further seed was distributed by Hangzhou Botanical Garden in 1981, and from Shanghai Botanical Garden in 1992.
+Further seed was distributed by Hangzhou Botanical Garden in 1980–81, from where it was received at the Hillier Gardens (Clarke 1988), and from Shanghai Botanical Garden in 1992.
 It is rare in the wild and it seems certain that the genetic variability in cultivation is also low.

 Seedlings from the early importations did very well, and remain as large, multistemmed shrubs at both USNA and the Arnold Arboretum.
 Most specimens in cultivation seem to be derived from the latter – it was soon recognised that the species had great ornamental potential and distribution of material started early.
 Seedlings from both the 1980 and 1981 seed first flowered in 1985, in Vancouver as well as on the East Coast, and large quantities of seed were collected at the Arnold Arboretum (at least) making it possible to experiment with germination techniques as well as hastening the plant’s distribution in cultivation (Koller 1986).
 In Britain, it first flowered at the Hillier Gardens in 1987, having been planted out earlier that year (Coombes 1990).
 It can now be said to be a commonly grown plant across North America and Europe, and freely available in the nursery trade on both continents.